 Tello Mobile Review Phone selection

 As we see with most MVNOs, Tello Mobile allows you to bring your own phone.
-Since Tello uses Sprint's network, you need to make sure it's a CDMA device and is unlocked.
+Since Tello uses T-Mobile's network, you need to make sure it's a GSM device and is unlocked.
 Most of the best Android phones under $300 will work great with the network.

 Alternatively, you can buy a device directly through Tello.

 The selection isn't the best you'll find, but it's also not the worst.
-Some of the highlights include the Samsung Galaxy A10e for $169, and the Samsung Galaxy S9 for $399.
-These phones are refurbished or pre-owned so give them a once over before your 30-day return period but they are checked and guaranteed to work.
+Some of the highlights include the Moto G Fast for $219 and the iPhone XR for $519.
+Some devices are new, others are certified refurbished, and shipping is included for free.

-I'd love to see a larger helping of more current devices later on down the road, but it's a great start nonetheless.
+I'd love to see a larger helping of more current devices later on down the road, but it's a fine start nonetheless.

 Tello Mobile Review Should you join?